SaurabBUTS/ISDM-Group-1-Tut-07/SCRUM.md

 Daily Scrums are short (usually no longer than 15 minutes), meetings that are done at the beginning of each development day, hence commonly during Sprints.
 The purpose of these meetings is to update the rest of the team on a member's individual process.
 Hence elements such as obstacles experienced between last Daily Scrum and now, newly identified issues or ideas and so forth.
 Commonly, in each Daily Scrum, each team member has a certain set of questions that they need to answer.
 An example given for these questions in The Scrum Guide by Schwaber & Sutherland (2017) is as follows:
 <i>
 </p>
-</br> What did I do yesterday that helped the Development Team meet the Sprint Goal?
+</br>What did I do yesterday that helped the Development Team meet the Sprint Goal?
-</br>What will I do today to help the Development Team meet the Sprint Goal?</br>Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+</br>What will I do today to help the Development Team meet the Sprint Goal?
+</br>Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
 </i>
 </p>
-The group didn't have daily meetings, but meetings were conducted twice every week.
-They enabled the group to be updated about the individual process, improvement and obstacles faced vy team members.
+The group had Scrum meetings conducted twice every week.
+They enabled the group to be updated about the individual process, improvement and obstacles faced by team members.
 </div>

 ## Sprint Retrospective